oceanhackweek/oceanhackweek.github.io/_pages/01-applicants.md

 We welcome participants from all career stages and encourage applications from graduate students, postdocs and early career researchers.
-Advanced undergrad students with background in oceanography or data science are also welcome.
+Advanced undergrad students with background in oceanography and data science are also welcome.

 Before applying consider what you can bring to the event: by pitching a project,